lendle/TargetedLearning.jl/docs/user-guide/ctmle.md

 In particular `StratifiedKfold` and `StratifiedRandomSub` are exported in TargetedLearning.jl.
 `StratifiedRandomSub` is useful when you have a huge data set and want to save some time over doing K fold CV.

+Even more generally, you can pass a vector of vectors of training indexes to `ctmle`, constructed however you like.
+If you want to run `ctmle` more than once with the same CV training sets, you need to do this, because the `StratifiedKfold` and `StratifiedRandomSub` iterators will produce new random indexes each time they are used.
+For example, `cvplan={training_idx_1, training_idx_2, training_idx_3}` where `training_idx_#` is a vector of integer indexes for a given training set.
+You can also `collect` the `StratifiedKfold` or `StratifiedRandomSub` iterators to get a vector of vectors of indexes, and call `ctmle` with that multiple times. (`mycvplan=collect(StratifiedKFold(A, 10))`)

 Finally, the `patience` keyword can be used to specify how long CV should continue after finding a local minimum.
 For example suppose `patience` is `5` and after 3 steps a minimum value of the CV loss is found.
 If it does not improve in another `5` steps, CV will will stop, choosing 3 steps.
 This can save quite a bit of time when there are many covariates.

 ## Example using TargetedLearning.jl

 Continuing the [example](julia.md#example) with the Lalonde data set, we now demonstrate how to estimate the ATE using CTMLE.
 [The example can be found here.](http://nbviewer.ipython.org/url/lendle.github.io/TargetedLearning.jl/user-guide/lalonde_example.ipynb#CTMLE-for-the-average-treatment-effect)